-- A. The County has established the Snohomish County Department of Emergency Management (hereinafter "SCDEM") as an emergency management agency within County government pursuant to Chapter 2.36 SCC. - B. The County, acting through SCDEM, operates as a local organization for emergency management in accordance with relevant comprehensive emergency management plans and programs pursuant to Chapter 38.52 RCW. - C. The City and the County have previously contracted for coordinated emergency management services through a series of Interlocal Agreements for Emergency Management Services, most recently dated , 20. - D. The coordinated emergency management services that SCDEM provides augment, but do not supplant, the City's responsibilities and obligations under Chapter 38.52 RCW. - E. The County and City believe that it is in the public interest to provide coordinated emergency management services as provided herein.
+- A. The County has established the Snohomish County Department of Emergency Management (hereinafter "SCDEM") as an emergency management agency within County government pursuant to Chapter 2.36 SCC. - B. The County, acting through SCDEM, operates as a local organization for emergency management in accordance with relevant comprehensive emergency management plans and programs pursuant to Chapter 38.52 RCW. - D. The coordinated emergency management services that SCDEM provides augment, but do not supplant, the City's responsibilities and obligations under Chapter 38.52 RCW. - E. The County and City believe that it is in the public interest to provide coordinated emergency management services as provided herein.